Boulder Valley School District

 PROCEDURES AND GRIEVANCE PROCESS

-(Title IX)
+(TITLE IX)

-The School District is committed to maintaining an equitable learning and working environment that addresses all student and employee misconduct appropriately, whether under this Policy regulation, other Board policy, employment agreement or applicable law.
-Other types of sex-based or gender-based discrimination or harassment are addressed in District Policy Regulation AC-R. Nothing in this policy shall be construed to prohibit discipline for conduct which, although it does not rise to the level of sexual harassment as defined by this Policy regulation, otherwise violates other District policies.
-Likewise, nothing in this policy regulation prohibits the School District from providing safety planning and support for any student or employee.
+This Policy regulation prohibits specific forms of behavior pursuant to Title IX.
+Other types of sex-based or gender-based discrimination or harassment are addressed in District Policy AC and Policy JDHB.
+Nothing in this policy shall be construed to prohibit discipline for conduct that, although it does not rise to the level of sexual harassment as defined by Title IX and this Policy regulation, otherwise violates other School District policies.
+To the extent this policy regulation conflicts with any other School District policy, this Policy regulation shall govern.
+Like all policies, this regulation must be interpreted to be consistent with applicable law, including subsequent changes through legislation or governing interpretation.

 State and federal criminal laws may also apply to conduct prohibited by this policy and criminal prosecution may take place independently of any investigatory or disciplinary action taken by the School District.
 In the event of criminal charges, it is possible students will be assigned to an alternative educational setting pursuant to Colorado law and Board Policy JDC.